trptcolin/parade/example/features/transitions.md

 # Transitions

-Demonstration of all the transitions that ShowOff supports
+Demonstration of all the transitions that Parade supports

 !SLIDE transition=blindX